-The calculation of pension expense and the corresponding liability requires the use of a number of critical assumptions, including the expected long-term rate of return on plan assets and the assumed discount rate.
+The calculation of pension expense and the corresponding liability requires the use of a number of critical assumptions, including the expected long-term rates of return on plan assets, the assumed discount rates, assumed rate of compensation increases and life expectancy of participants.
 Changes in these assumptions can result in different expense and liability amounts, and future actual experience can differ from these assumptions.
-Pension expense increases as the expected rate of return on pension plan assets decreases.
+Pension expense increases as the expected rate of return on plan assets decreases.
 Future changes in plan asset returns, assumed discount rates and various other factors related to the participants in the Company's pension plans will impact the Company's future pension expense and liabilities.
 The Company cannot predict with certainty what these factors will be in the future.